Pips Bunce

-Pippa "Pips" Bunce (born Philip Bunce) is a British banking executive.
+Pippa "Pips" Bunce (born Philip Bunce) is a British banking executive who works to promote LGBTQIA+ and ally inclusion and advocacy.
 Bunce, who is non-binary and genderfluid, is a senior director at Credit Suisse.
-They serve as the Head of Global Markets Core Engineering Strategic Programs and as the Co-Chair of the LGBT Ally Program at Credit Suisse.
-In 2018, Bunce was awarded one of the Top 100 Women in Business by the Financial Times.
-They were also listed on the Financial Times and OUTstanding LGBT and Ally Executive List and were including in the Top 10 Inspiring Leaders list at the British LGBT Awards.
-In 2022, Bunce received a British Diversity Award.
+They serve as the Head of Global Markets Core Engineering Strategic Programs and as the co-chair of the LGBT Ally Program at Credit Suisse.